 - One-half time enrollment (6-8 credits) = 25 percent Pell Grant

 - Less than one-half time (5 or less credits) = 12.5 percent Pell Grant

 If you haven't done so already, follow these steps to finish your program:

 - See your academic advisor and put an academic plan in place, with courses scheduled up to graduation.

 - Check Academica to review and complete any outstanding financial aid requirements.

-- Continue to file the FAFSA abd turn in documents early to be considered for all available funding.
+- Continue to file the FAFSA and turn in documents early to be considered for all available funding.

-Wayne State students often qualify for awards from external organizations, and we encourage you to apply now and pursue all opportunities.
+Wayne State students often qualify for awards from external organizations, you are encouraged to apply now and pursue all opportunities.

 Installment payment plans allow students and/or parents to make tuition payments in easy monthly installments.
 Students can enroll for the fall or winter semester or choose both as an annual plan.